omranpanda/rightstuf-tracker/README.md

 so you would type this in the first line 20210520.
 This should only be needed to be done once.

+make sure to also add your email in the python files (both acp2 and force recheck) just do ctrl + f (coomand + f if on mac) and type email, you should find the places where you type in your email.

 ## Dependancies that are required to be installed

 Python 3.0 +

 matplotlib module

 numpy module

 beautifulsoup4 module